ianarriagamackenzie/starter-hugo-academic/content/project/eeg-data/index.md

 url_code: "https://github.com/ianarriagamackenzie/sigdecom_eeg"
 url_pdf: "/project/eeg-data/SignalDecomp_FFT.pdf"
 ---

-Fast Fourier Transforms (FFT) are a computationally efficient and quick method to decompose sinusoidal signals into their component frequencies.
+Above is a 10 second measurement from an A1-A2 electroencephalogram (EEG) lead, taken from a sleeping patient.
+We examine this data with a motivating example and application, using a Fast Fourier Transform (FFT), which is a computationally efficient and quick method to decompose sinusoidal signals into their component frequencies.
 We can show this using a series of signals at 1, 5, 10, 20 and 45 Hz shown below:

 ![Figure 1 Each of the 5 individual sinusoidal signals](sim_signal_indiv.jpg "Figure 1.
 Each of the 5 individual sinusoidal signals.")